Right to a Dividend

 A dividend is a distribution of the company’s assets to its shareholders.
 Dividends can only be proposed by the directors and when the directors propose a dividend, it must then be approved by the members.

-There is no legal obligation on a company to declare a dividend even where there are sufficient distributable profits available, unless its memorandum or articles of association require it to.
+There is no legal obligation on a company to declare a dividend even where there are sufficient distributable profits available, unless its memorandum and articles of association or constitution require it to.
 However, once a final dividend (i.e. as opposed to an interim dividend) is declared on a shareholder’s share, that shareholder is entitled to payment and in the event of non-payment can sue the company for arrears in the same way as any ordinary creditor may sue for a debt.

 A dividend can only be paid out of a company’s profits which are available for distribution.
 The profits available for distribution are the company’s net accumulated realised profits.
 In simple terms this means that only the company’s aggregate profits less losses can be used to pay dividends.
 Other company profits and reserves, for example: